 2 1/2cupsshredded cooked rotisserie or left-over chicken*

 Tortilla chips or strips, monterrey jack cheese, sliced avocadofor serving (optional)

-Heat olive oil in a 6 quart enameled dutch oven over medium-high heat.
+Heat olive oil in a large pot over medium-high heat.
 Add onion and saute 4 minutes minutes.
 Add garlic and saute 30 seconds longer.

 Add chicken broth, green chilies, cumin, paprika, oregano, coriander, cayenne pepper and season with salt and pepper to taste.
 Bring mixture just to a boil then reduce heat to medium-low and simmer 15 minutes.

 Drain and rinse beans in a fine mesh strainer or colander then measure out 1 cup.
 Set whole beans aside, transfer 1 cup beans to a food processor along with 1/4 cup broth from soup, puree until nearly smooth**.

 Add Neufchatel cheese to soup along with corn, whole beans and pureed beans and stir well.
 Simmer 5 - 10 minutes longer.